helloflask/bootstrap-flask/docs/basic.rst

 +---------------------------+--------------------------------+--------------------------------------------------------------------+

 How to use these macros?
-It's quite simple, just import them from the correspond path and then call them like any other macro:
+It's quite simple, just import them from the corresponding path and call them like any other macro:

 .. code-block:: jinja